 - General telephone discussions with you throughout

 Standard work does not include checking unregistered titles and preparing applications for first registration; buy to let purchases; new build properties; shared ownership purchases; staircasing; purchase by a company; auction repossessions; purchase from a Trustee in Bankruptcy; any additional charges, second mortgages, Islamic mortgages or charging orders; gifted deposits; Help to Buy Equity Mortgages; dealing with third party solicitors acting for a lender; applying for a Help to Buy ISA bonus; any work to extend the Lease, approve any Lease extension or grant of a new Lease; dealing with any retentions; any unforeseen matters or complexity such as, but not limited to, deeds of covenant or compliance with rent charges, listed buildings, more than one piece of land or title, compliance with restrictions on the register, resolving or suggesting ways to resolve any title defect or defects in the Lease, arranging or approving indemnity insurance policies for any defects found, additional documents ancillary to the main transaction such as, but not limited to, a declaration of trust between joint owners, and any other unusual features.
-This is not an exhaustive list and does not include all possible exclusions.

 Standard work assumes all parties are co-operative and there is no unreasonable delay by third parties providing documentation.